kylejohnsonkj/swift-nio-http2-demo/README.md

 ```
 All properties can be modified via JSON, with the exception of id, which is immutable.

-*Note:* Only one resource can be updated per request.
-Resource count can be limited by querying or by supplying an object record (the id tagged on like so: /persons/**{id}**)
+Note: Only one resource can be updated per request.
+Resource count can be limited by querying or by supplying an object record like so: **/persons/{id}**

 ---
 ### DELETE (delete)
 ```sh
 curl -vu 'user:pass' --http2-prior-knowledge http://localhost:8889/persons/0 -XDELETE
 ```
-*Note:* Similarly to PATCH, only one resource can be deleted per request.
+Note: Similarly to PATCH, only one resource can be deleted per request.